How Understanding Forecast Uncertainty Resolves the Explainability Problem in Machine Learning Models: Introduction

-Both high forecast uncertainty and high explanatory instability are caused in part by high curvature regions of the objective function, which will be demonstrated below.
-Looking at the forecast uncertainty in a local-linear approximation, such as in LIME \cite{ribeiro2016should}, correctly identifies problematic regions.
-This does not reflect a problem with LIME, but rather a region where no forecast is available.
+Both forecast uncertainty and explanatory instability are caused in part by high-curvature regions of the objective function.
+Looking at the forecast uncertainty in a local linear approximation explains why tools such as LIME \cite{ribeiro2016should} can produce unstable explanations in certain regions.
+This does not reflect a deficiency in LIME, but rather a region where no reliable forecast is available.

-Just as nonlinear models are not as unexplainable as was thought, piecewise-linear models are not as explainable as is commonly assumed.
-Among the most popular explainable machine learning models in credit risk are few-layer neural networks with ReLU (Rectified Linear Unit) activation functions \cite{arora2016understanding}.
-The purported explainability comes from the design feature that a linear model is directly estimated for each segment of the input feature space.
-Any forecast point has an unambiguous linear model with which to obtain the explanation.
+Nonlinear models are not as unexplainable as was thought.
+Conversely, piecewise linear models are not as explainable as commonly assumed.
+ReLU networks and regression trees are often presented as globally interpretable because each segment has an unambiguous local linear model \cite{sudjianto2020unwrapping}.
 However, this explainability is illusory.
-If one takes a point near a segment boundary and considers natural input perturbations, the boundary discontinuities represent the same explanatory instability and underlying forecast uncertainties present in more nonlinear models.

-This paper describes the theoretical basis of these observations and presents multiple examples of the correlation between explanatory instability and forecast uncertainty.
-Empirically, this suggests a universal functional relationship between the two.
-The paper concludes with a discussion of how machine learning models should be used in practice with a better understanding of their forecast limitations and where fallback methods are required.
+At segment boundaries, natural input perturbations cause boundary crossings that exhibit the same explanatory instability and forecast uncertainty as more nonlinear models.
+Moving from the center to the boundary of a segment sees increasing uncertainty and degrading explainability, just as with an explicitly nonlinear model.
+In fact, a well-tuned piecewise linear model will place the segment boundaries precisely in high curvature, high uncertainty regions.